 Supporting others, to achieve their dreams to have their own baby through IVF, a little bit about why I’m doing it below.
-As of the 26th January 2021, we have raised £5000 for Round 1, and a further £842 already for Round 2, which is amazing, and really shows that people will come together to help others.
+As of the 26th January 2021, we have raised £5000 for Round 1, which is amazing, and really shows that people will come together to help others.

 A little bit of why I set the page up:

 I found myself on what I can only describe as a roller-coaster of emotions, failures and almost cost me my marriage journey several years ago to have the family I so longed for.

 I underwent four rounds of IVF, which started in 2013 and finally ended in 2014 when I had a simple procedure on the NHS to unblock my tubes and have thermal destruction of endometriosis, which I was not aware was even the issue of why we wasn’t falling pregnant.
 I was told that myself and my husbands chances of falling natural were extremely slim and that IVF would be the best move for us.
 We hit the National headlines in the Daily Mail and local papers in 2016 when we made the decision to speak out about our story, to raise awareness, as looking back now if I had fought my battle with the NHS to have thorough investigations carried out we would not be £21K+ out of pocket.
 We were not entitled to any funding through the NHS as my husband had a child already from a previous relationship, and the criteria in Essex is strict and do not allow any other children in either sides past, so our only option was to self fund our treatment.

 After 4 failed rounds, using two different clinics, we were finally given our happy ending, when I discovered in Nov 2014 that I was pregnant, with our son Alfie, who is now 2 years old.